NextCenturyCorporation/MCS/README.md

 ### Virtual Environments

-Python virtual environments are recommend when using the MCS package.
-All steps presume the activation of the virtual environment as shown below.
+Python virtual environments are recommended when using the MCS package.
+All steps below presume the activation of the virtual environment as shown.

 ```
-python3.6 -m venv --prompt mcs venv
+python3.6 -m venv venv
 source venv/bin/activate
 python -m pip install --upgrade pip setuptools wheel
 ```